jacobkrantz/VLN-CE/README.md

 ## Starter Code

-The `run.py` script is how training and evaluation is done for all models and all datasets:
+The `run.py` script controls training and evaluation for all models and datasets:

 ```bash
 python run.py \